-Used from mid-17c. especially in law, and there via its appearance at the head of legal document involving seizure, deposition, etc. ("Certificate of caption"), the sense was extended to "the beginning of any document," and thence to "heading of a chapter or section of an article" (1789), and, especially in U.S., "description or title below an illustration" (1919).
+It was used from mid-17c. in the wording at the head of legal documents involving seizure, deposition, etc. ("Certificate of caption").
+Thus the sense was extended to "the beginning of any document," and further to "heading of a chapter or section of an article" (1789), and, especially in U.S., "description or title below an illustration" (1919).

 "write a caption for, affix a caption on or to," by 1901, from caption (n.).
 Related: Captioned; captioning.